 Mark Katz is an expert on Europe, Russian foreign policy, international relations, transnational revolutionary moments, and the War on Terror.

-Mariely Lopez-Santana, the director of the program, teaches, and researches comparative welfare states and social policy, comparative federalism, and European Union Politics and Europeanization.
+Mariely Lopez-Santana, teaches, and researches comparative welfare states and social policy, comparative federalism, and European Union Politics and Europeanization.

 Peter Mandaville, a current Senior Fellow at the Brookings Institution and an advisor at the U.S. Department of State, focuses in democratization, foreign policy, international relations, the Middle East, Political Islam, and emerging powers and world order.